telepresenceio/telepresence/DEVELOPING.md

 ### Development environment

- - `TELEPRESENCE_REGISTRY` (required) is the Docker registry that `make push-image` pushes the `tel2` image to.
-For most developers the easiest thing is to set it to `docker.io/USERNAME`.
+ - `TELEPRESENCE_REGISTRY` (required) is the Docker registry that `make push-images` pushes the `tel2` and `telepresence` image to.
+   For most developers, the easiest thing is to set it to `docker.io/USERNAME`.

  - `TELEPRESENCE_VERSION` (optional) is the "vSEMVER" string to compile-in to the binary and Docker image, if set.
 Otherwise,